 Key or Notable Features

 Bluecore offers the typical email marketing tools that you would expect from an email marketing platform; however, the strong reliance on data results in a few other features designed to really drive sales and increase revenue.
 For example, Bluecore allows users to set up predictive audiences based on pre-built, retail-specific predictive models that utilize your data to create segments based on product affinity, likelihood to take actions, lifecycle stage, and lifetime value.

 Bluecore also allows users to build out personalized marketing campaigns with multiple, cross-channel touches — all within a single campaign workflow — so you can guide your customers toward purchase across various channels.

 BlueCore offers integrations with a few eCommerce platforms and tools, including:

 - Oracle Commerce Cloud

-We weren’t terribly impressed by the small list of integrations available with Bluecore and customers sometimes reported having issues with the email reporting feature (however, the dashboard is useful for providing accurate data at a glance).
+We weren’t terribly impressed by the small list of integrations available with Bluecore.
+Customers sometimes reported having issues with the email reporting feature (although the dashboard is useful for providing accurate data at a glance).
 Others have also said that they weren’t as impressed by the limited amount of features available for such a pricey platform.

-If you need help or have questions about selecting an eCommerce marketing automation system for your business, please feel free to leave a comment or get in touch with us.
-We’d love to help.
+In the meantime, should you need help or have questions about selecting an eCommerce marketing automation system for your business, our strategists are always here for you.
+Feel free to leave a comment below or, for a more detailed conversation, get in touch with us anytime.